CSC207-2023Y-UofT/course-project-larklink/README.md

 If you enter the room name which does not exist or which is invalid, an error message will be shown.
 ### Send Messages (and _lark_)
 ### Leave a Room
+## Solid Principle
+Single Responsibility Principle (SRP): All Interactor classes appears to have a single responsibility, which is to handle the interaction between the presenter and the database for feature related operations.

+Open/Closed Principle (OCP): The Interactor class seems to be open for extension, as it is designed to interact with abstractions (InputBoundary and OutputBoundary) rather than concrete implementations.
+This allows for potential extensions or modifications to the behavior of the interactor without modifying its existing code.

+Liskov Substitution Principle (LSP): Since the Interactor implements the InputBoundary interface, it can be used interchangeably with other implementations of that interface.
+Any class that expects a InputBoundary can work correctly with the Interactor.

+Dependency Inversion Principle (DIP): The Interactor depends on abstractions (MessageInputBoundary and MessageOutputBoundary) rather than concrete implementations.
+This inversion of dependencies allows for easier swapping of different implementations without affecting the MessageInteractor class.
 ## Design Patterns
 TODO - Mention View Builder Pattern and ???